Adwords Hints and Tips #1

 So what are the options available to you if you want your adverts to be displayed more often?
 Simple, just increase your daily budget!
 I have found that my costs rarely exceed my daily budget.
 I might be happy spending £10 per day, but find that if I set my Google Campaign Daily Budget to £10 I never really get £10’s worth of clicks.
 If you have a ‘real’ daily budget of £10, then why not try increasing the Google Campaign budget to £20 or £30 and pause your campaign once you have reached £10?

 Beware!
 Actually, Google will balance your advert delivery over the entire month according to your daily budget.
-So, for example, if your daily budget is £10 Google will assume you want to spend £310 in the month (assuming there are 31 days in the month), and will adjust your advert delivery accordingly.
+So, for example, if your daily budget is £10 Google will assume you want to spend £310 in the month (where there are 31 days in the month), and will adjust your advert delivery accordingly.
 This means that you could, in theory, spend more than your daily budget on any particular day, and Google should then adjust your spend for the rest of the month to meet your budget.
 If Google “accidentally” delivers too many adverts in a month they will never charge you more than your daily budget multiplied by the number of days in the month.

 The Author of this series of articles is Martin Jarvis, who creates and manages Pay-per-Click campaigns for a number of clients.
 To find out more, please visit us at DMJ Computer Services Ltd.